Skip to Content

 Valdimontone (Valley of the Ram)

-The contrade competing in the July 2, 2024 Palio di Siena are Giraffe, Seashell, Wave, Valley of the Ram, Little Owl, Unicorn, Panther, Caterpillar, She-wolf and Goose.
+The July 2, 2024 Palio di Siena contrade (rescheduled to July 3 due to rain) were Giraffe, Seashell, Wave, Valley of the Ram, Little Owl, Unicorn, Panther, Caterpillar, She-wolf and Goose.
+Wave, or Onda, was the winner of this palio.

 How to Watch the Palio di Siena 2024 – What to Expect

-For those unable to attend in person, the Palio di Siena will be broadcast on Italian TV network La7.
+For those unable to attend in person, the Palio di Siena is always broadcast on Italian TV network La7.

 For those lucky enough to be in Siena, there’s a few viewing options:

-• Firstly, you can book tickets in advance and reserve a balcony seat overlooking the main square.
+• First, you can book tickets in advance and reserve a balcony seat overlooking the main square.
 This is an expensive option that requires months of preplanning.

 • Secondly, you can stand on your tippy toes and peek into the central piazza from one of the surrounding streets.
 This option is simple, but doesn’t guarantee you a very good vantage point.